DataTalksClub/machine-learning-zoomcamp/09-serverless/README.md

 The content in the module still works, but most of it is outdated and doesn't work with newer version of Python.

-The unit 9.7 could still be relevant.
+Check 9.1 and 9.2 for introduction, but for the rest of the module, use the workshop materials.
+Also, unit 9.7 could still be relevant.

 - 9.1 [Introduction to Serverless](01-intro.md)
 - 9.2 [AWS Lambda](02-aws-lambda.md)